Charlescai123/Simplex-Cartpole/README.md

 ---

-To show the agent's learning performance with SeCLM, we select the same (unsafe) initial condition and continual train for 10 episodes, either with or without SeCLM.
+To show the agent's learning performance with SeCLM, we select the same (unsafe) initial condition and continually train for 10 episodes, either with or without SeCLM.

 - #### Unsafe Learn